UplinkNet: Practical Commercial 5G Standalone (SA) Uplink Throughput Prediction: Background

 \subsection{Network Configuration and Data Collection}

 For the UE, Samsung Galaxy S22 Ultra 5G (SC-52C) with Qualcomm Snapdragon X65 5G RF Modem \cite{qualcomm_x65} was used.
 Due to the rarity of UL-2Tx-capable UE \cite{10118777}, the UL-1Tx UE was chosen.
-By using Network Signal Guru (NSG), a professional mobile network drive test software, the UECapabilityInformation packet was obtained and verified that the UE is compatible with all frequency bands that are being used in Japan.
-According to the 3GPP standard \cite{3GPP_38-101-1}, due to high path loss at a higher frequency, particularly above 2.5 GHz, High Power UE (HPUE) with Power Class 2 capability may increase its uplink power on some frequency band to the maximum of 26 dBm instead of 23 dBm.
-This functionality was verified to be enabled on the smartphone prior to the data collection, which allows the UE to transmit up to 26 dBm on the eligible band.
-At the time of the study, both the UE nor the network didn't support 5G Uplink Carrier-Aggregation (UL-CA), so prediction with UL-CA enabled was not carried out, though once available, this will be re-visited in future work.
-Due to the coverage of the 5G SA network, only SoftBank has a meaningful coverage that allows the data collection to be possible, so it was used as the network provider throughout this research.
-SoftBank has 5G services on four of their frequency spectrum, the summary of the theoretical maximum uplink throughput for each of the frequency spectrum was calculated according to 3GPP TS 38.306 standard \cite{3GPP_38-306} assuming UE doesn't support UL-2Tx and can be seen in Table \ref{tab:TheoryThpt}.
+By using Network Signal Guru (NSG), a professional mobile network drive test software, the \textit{UECapabilityInformation} packet was obtained and verified that the UE is compatible with all frequency bands that are being used in both Japan and Thailand.
+According to the 3GPP standard \cite{3GPP_38-101-1}, due to high path loss at a higher frequency, High Power UE (HPUE) may use higher transmission power on some frequency bands.
+However, this feature is unsupported on Japanese networks, so it was disabled.
+Both training and evaluation data were obtained on SoftBank, an MNO in Japan, and Advanced Info Service (AIS), an MNO in Thailand.
+Both networks provide a meaningful coverage of 5G SA service in their respective area, which allows the data collection to be possible.